Stocks edge lower as bank losses offset technology gains

 Investors are keeping a close watch on several economic indicators this week.
 Retail sales and industrial production data are expected Tuesday.
 Several reports that could shed more light on the housing market’s health are also expected.
 Data this week could push the Federal Reserve closer to cutting interest rates at its next meeting later in July.

+Technology stocks, which have been leading the market’s annual gains, are expected to fare the worst.
+FactSet is forecasting a pullback of 12% for second quarter earnings within the sector.
+Microsoft will release its results on Wednesday, making it the first major technology company to report.
+Profit for energy companies is forecast to dip more than 9%.
+Health care and communications companies are expected to report overall profit gains.

-KEEPING SCORE: The S&P 500 index was unchanged as of 10:05 a.m.
-Eastern time.
-The Dow Jones industrial average was also unchanged.
+KEEPING SCORE: The S&P 500 index fell slightly as of 12:45 Eastern time.
+The Dow Jones industrial average fell less than 1%, or 17 points, to 27,314.
 The Nasdaq composite rose slightly.

-DEAL OR NO DEAL?:Chipmaker Broadcom rose 2% and Symantec slumped 12.9% after CNBC reported that the companies ended negotiations over a possible deal.
+DEAL OR NO DEAL?:Chipmaker Broadcom rose 1.2% and security software maker Symantec slumped 13.3% after CNBC reported that the companies ended negotiations over a possible deal.